carissalow/rapids/docs/features/extracted.rst

 ================   =========     =============
 Name               Units         Description
 ================   =========     =============
-hometime           minutes       Time spent at home in minutes.
-Home is the most visited significant location between 8 pm and 8 am including any pauses within a 200-meter radius. disttravelled      meters        Distance travelled.
-This is total distance travelled over a day. rog                meters        The Radius of Gyration (RoG).
-It is a measure in meters of the area covered by a person over a day.
-A centroid is calculated for all the places (pauses) visited during a day and a weighted distance between all the places and the centroid is computed.
-The weights are proportional to the time spent in each place. maxdiam            meters        The largest distance in meters between any two pauses. maxhomedist        meters        The maximum distance from home in meters. siglocsvisited     locations     The number of significant locations visited during the day.
+hometime           minutes       Time at home.
+Time spent at home in minutes.
+Home is the most visited significant location between 8 pm and 8 am including any pauses within a 200-meter radius. disttravelled      meters        Total distance travelled over a day (flights). rog                meters        The Radius of Gyration (rog) is a measure in meters of the area covered by a person over a day.
+A centroid is calculated for all the places (pauses) visited during a day and a weighted distance between all the places and that centroid is computed.
+The weights are proportional to the time spent in each place. maxdiam            meters        The maximum diameter is the largest distance between any two pauses. maxhomedist        meters        The maximum distance from home in meters. siglocsvisited     locations     The number of significant locations visited during the day.
 Significant locations are computed using k-means clustering over pauses found in the whole monitoring period.
-The number of clusters is found iterating k from 1 to 200 stopping until the centroids of two significant locations are within 400 meters of one another. avgflightlen       meters        Mean length of all flights stdflightlen       meters        The standard deviation of the length of all flights. avgflightdur       meters        Mean duration of all flights. stdflightdur       meters        The standard deviation of the duration of all flights. probpause                        The fraction of a day spent in a pause (as opposed to a flight) siglocentropy      nats          Entropy measurement based on the proportion of time spent at each significant location visited during a day. circdnrtn           	         A continuous feature that can take any value between 0 and 1, where 0 represents a daily routine completely different from any other sensed days and 1 a routine the same as every other sensed day. wkenddayrtn        Weekend       Same as Circadian routine but computed separately for weekends and weekdays.
+The number of clusters is found iterating k from 1 to 200 stopping until the centroids of two significant locations are within 400 meters of one another. avgflightlen       meters        Mean length of all flights. stdflightlen       meters        Standard deviation of the length of all flights. avgflightdur       meters        Mean duration of all flights. stdflightdur       meters        The standard deviation of the duration of all flights. probpause                        The fraction of a day spent in a pause (as opposed to a flight) siglocentropy      nats          Shannon’s entropy measurement based on the proportion of time spent at each significant location visited during a day. circdnrtn           	         A continuous metric quantifying a person’s circadian routine that can take any value between 0 and 1, where 0 represents a daily routine completely different from any other sensed days and 1 a routine the same as every other sensed day. wkenddayrtn        Weekend       Same as circdnrtn but computed separately for weekends and weekdays.
 ================   =========     =============

 **Assumptions/Observations:**

 *Significant Locations Identified*

 (i.e. The clustering method used)
 Significant locations are determined using K-means clustering on locations that a patient visit over the course of the period of data collection.
 By setting K=K+1 and repeat clustering until two significant locations are within 100 meters of one another, the results from the previous step (K-1) can   be used as the total number of significant locations.
 See `Beiwe Summary Statistics`_.

 *Definition of Stationarity*

-(i.e., The length of time a person have to be not moving to qualify) This is based on a Pause-Flight model, The parameters used is a minimum pause duration of 300 seconds and a minimum pause distance of 60m.
+(i.e., The length of time a person have to be not moving to qualify) This is based on a Pause-Flight model, The parameters used is a minimum pause duration of 300sec and a minimum pause distance of 60m.
 See the `Pause-Flight Model`_.

 *The Circadian Calculation*